Joanwind/healthsync-glucose-tracker/README.md

 - Register and log in securely
 - Record and track blood glucose levels
-- Log meals and health-related notes
+- Manage simple health-related notes
 - Set reminders for medication and activities
 - Export health data for personal tracking